-Most of what follows was written a few years ago but you can get up-to-date information on the latest in less-environmentally-damaging cars at AutoBlogGreen.
+Most of what follows was written a few years ago [2020: at least fifteen] but you can get up-to-date information on the latest in less-environmentally-damaging cars at AutoBlogGreen.

 Cars – Innovative Designs

 The first modern electric car to go on the market from a major manufacturer, the EV1 was a technical tour de force but it was a commercial flop.
 Or so General Motors claims.
 If you haven't already, I urge you to see the film Who killed the electric car? in which GM, other car companies, the oil companies, government [particularly the California Air Resources Board (CARB)] and even unquestioning consumers all come in for scathing criticism.

 Cynics also claim that electric cars merely transfer the pollution from the car’s exhaust pipe to the electric power station which is often coal-fired.
 While there is an element of truth in this, I think it is better to have the pollution source centralized so that if a decision is made to clean the air, then it is only done in one place and the effect is immediate.
 The problem with introducing new pollution controls on cars is that it takes years for older cars without the improvements to be taken off the road.
 I believe that over 50% of cars on Australian roads are more than 10 years old.